Important

 your Eave Trim edging down; at the eaves, not on the

-nails.
 Inside Closures can be installed with each panel

 now or later as described.
 Valleys should be installed next,